This story has been updated as of June 25, 2021, with information regarding potential warranty issues regarding driving with engine warning lamps on.

-Truck and engine makers have made progress in stabilizing these emissions-related systems, says Jeff Rogers, a Ryder maintenance director.
+Truck and engine makers have made progress in stabilizing these emissions-related systems, said Jeff Rogers, a Ryder maintenance director.
 Still, their malfunctions are among the most common triggers of dashboard warning lamps.

-“It’s extremely important to know what these different lights mean because of how many there are and what the combinations of certain lights can mean,” says David Perry, corporate technical trainer for Transervice.
+“It’s extremely important to know what these different lights mean because of how many there are and what the combinations of certain lights can mean,” said David Perry, corporate technical trainer for Transervice.

 If you don’t know, the simplest way to find out is to check the owner’s manual.
 It also should help you decide how quickly the warning needs to be addressed.

 “Trucks a number of years ago maybe had a couple hundred fault codes,” said Mike Hasinec, vice president of maintenance for Penske Truck Leasing.
 “There are probably a thousand or more on a typical Class 8 truck today.
 Of those thousands of codes, there are probably about 50 that say this is where you need to take a quick course of action.
 Most lights don’t mean you have to pull over immediately.”

 [Related: Deleting emissions problems without deleting the system]